polyluxus/runMultiwfn.bash/README.md

 # runMultiwfn.bash

-A wrapper for Multiwfn 3.4.1 (Linux) written in bash.
+A wrapper for Multiwfn (Linux) written in bash.
-Initial tests with Multiwfn 3.5 have been successful, too.
+Tested with version 3.4.1, and also with 3.5, and currently 3.6.

 It does probably work without any modification for any newer version; as long as the definitions of the environment variables